 SSD, SD and C-Fast Media

 This camera has 2x C-Fast slots and 2X SDXC slots.
 The only supported recording codecs are various flavors of the standard editing codecs ProRes and DNxHD/HQ.
 While this means you can simply copy the media right into your NLE and start editing, these codecs take up a lot of space and will fill your memory cards up pretty quickly.
-But, the camera features dual-memory card continuous recording, so when one card is full, the camera seamlessly switches over to the second card.
-All in all, I would say this is a positive.
+However, with the available SSD recorder, you can use low-cost, readily available, high-capacity solid state drives, saving you a lot of money.
+Additionally, the camera features dual-memory card continuous recording, so recording to SD media, when one card is full, the camera seamlessly switches over to the second card.
 In my experience, ENG shooters are constantly trying to meet deadlines, scrambling to get their media off of the camera so they can start editing it immediately.
-Not having to transcode the video beforehand is a major time-saver.
+Not having to transcode the video beforehand is a major time-saver, and with the SSD recorder, the additional space required is not an issue at all.

 Camera Control – On the Side, In the Back, and In The Studio